Floorball: Development

 10 years after the IFF was founded, the first world championships were played, with a sold out final of 15,106 people at the Globen in Stockholm, Sweden.
 In addition to that, the world's two largest floorball leagues, Finland's Salibandyliiga and Sweden's Svenska Superligan were formed, in 1986 and 1995 respectively.

 Recognition

 In December 2008, the IFF and the sport of floorball received recognition from the International Olympic Committee (IOC).
 In July 2011, the IOC officially welcomed the IFF into its family of Recognised International Sports Federations (ARISF).
 This will pave the way for floorball to enter the official sport programme.
 The IFF hoped that this recognition would help allow floorball to become a part of the 2020 Summer Olympics.
+As of 2024, the IOC has not announced any plans to add floorball to future Olympic games.

 In January 2009, the IFF and the sport of floorball received recognition from the Special Olympics.

 In addition to recognition by the IOC and Special Olympics, the IFF is also a member of the Global Association of International Sports Federations (GAISF, formerly SportAccord), and co-operates with the International University Sports Federation (FISU).
 Floorball is now also member of IWGA, which runs the World Games, and floorball was on the programme for the first time in Wrocław 2017.